 Asiyah and Ahmed were excited to enter marriage.
-They both expected a fairytale romance straight out of the movies with an intimate life that imitated pornographic material.
+They both expected a fairytale romance straight out of the movies.

 Neither of them was ready for the reality that marriage requires work and compromise, disagreements will happen, and things don’t always work out as you expected.

 The ability to identify your marriage misconceptions now can help you avoid potential issues down the road and help your future marriage.